bluebird75/luaunit/doc/index.rst

 .. function:: runner:setOutputType(type [, junit_fname])

 Set the output type of the test suite.
-See `Output format`_ for possible values.
+See `Output formats`_ for possible values.
 When setting the format `junit`, it is mandatory to set the filename receiving the xml output.
 This can be done by passing it as second argument of this function.